 Mr. Cano graduated in 1994 from Bishop O'Connell High School in Arlington, Virginia.
 In 2004, Mr. Cano received his Bachelor of Science Degree from Southern Illinois University in Carbondale in Workforce Education Development where he Graduated with Honors.
 In July 2020, Mr. Cano graduated from Liberty University with his Master of Education in Higher Learning Instructional Design and Technology.
 In October 2023, Mr. Cano completed his Executive Certification in Instructional Design and Technology from Liberty University.
 Mr. Cano is currently serving as the BLS Program Director and Mock Code Blue Program Director in the Department of Education and Training at one of the local hospitals.

 Mr. Cano obtained his National Registry of Emergency Medical Technician Basic certification while he was on Active Duty in 1997.
-Mr. Cano for over 3 years ran the Emergency Vehicle Operators Course at Former National Naval Medical Center Bethesda overseeing and conducting the training of new Ambulance Emergency Vehicle Operators.
+Mr. Cano for over 3 years ran the Emergency Vehicle Operators Course at the Former National Naval Medical Center Bethesda for the Hospital Education and Training Department.
+He oversaw and conducted the training of new Ambulance Emergency Vehicle Operators.
 While Mr. Cano was on his last active duty tour at the National Naval Dental Center (NNDC), Mr. Cano was the Basic Life Support Assistant Program Manager and the Basic Life Support Program Administrator under the Military Training Network for the entire National Naval Dental Command.
 He separated from Active Duty in January 2004.
 Mr. Cano decided to continue serving in the military, he joined the US Naval Reserves and served as a Surgical Technician until January 2006.

 In 2010, Mr. Cano decided that he wanted to serve our county and he rejoined our fine military and enlisted in the Army Reserves where he became a CBRN Specialist becoming certified with the ProBoard and DOD Fire as a Hazardous Material Technician, Hazardous Material Technical Escort and as a Combat Medic.
 On October 2018, Mr. Cano retired from the Army Reserves after serving our country for 20 years cumulative service in both the Navy and the Army.

 While stationed in Johnstown, PA, on December 2015, Mr. Cano became a Volunteer Fire Fighter with Lower Yoder Volunteer Fire Department where he made it up the ranks from Fire Fighter to Lieutenant to Fire Chief.
-He later joined West Hills Regional Fire Department where is still an active member as a Fire Fighter.
-Some of other accolades of Mr. Cano while being a volunteer fire fighter, have included becoming annually completing his recertification in Hazmat Awareness, Hazmat Operations, Hazmat Technician, and obtaining his Fire Fighter 1 certification through PA Fire Commission.
+He later joined West Hills Regional Fire Department where he was an active member as a Fire Fighter.
+Some of the other accomplishments of Mr. Cano while being a volunteer fire fighter, included becoming annually completing his recertification in Hazmat Awareness, Hazmat Operations, Hazmat Technician, and obtaining his Fire Fighter 1 certification through PA Fire Commission.